Barbara (Minerd) McKnight was born in about 1838 in or near Wharton Township, Fayette County, PA the daughter of Henry and Hester (Sisler) Minerd.

 He is not known to have seen any action with his regiment during the 11 months he was with the army.

 While Henry and the 140th Pennsylvania were serving at White Hall Station, MD, on Dec.
 1, 1862, he came down with an illness that kept him sidelined.
 In his own words, he "was thrown into a creek and caught a severe cold which brought on Rheumatism and Catarrh in [my] head."
-Henry was treated at hospitals in York, PA from Dec.
+He was treated at hospitals in York, PA from Dec.
 1862 to May 1863 and in Pittsburgh until July 1863, when he received an early honorary discharge.
 He then returned home to his wife and young family.

 Tragically, Barbara passed away shortly after his return from the war, on Valentine's Day, Feb.
 14, 1866.
 She died from the effects of childbirth with her son John, and was only age 28.
 She was laid to rest at the Cochran Cemetery at Dawson, leaving Henry alone to worry about how to care for and raise his brood.
+A grave marker was erected at the burial site.

 Their young, motherless son Charles was taken in by his uncle and aunt, Andrew and Mary (McKnight) Hiles of Dunbar, Fayette County.
 Another son, John Henry, was raised and adopted by Barbara's sister Mahala and her husband, William McKnight, who lived near New Salem, Fayette County.
 Who raised the other children is unknown.